-During 30 days you will be reminded to create a local account.
-So you can only postpone to create the account during 30 days.
+For 30 days you will be reminded to create a local account.

 Note: Following the GDPR regulations it is mandatory to create an account.

 All data in RadarOpus is password protected and encrypted.
 Also the Backups made from RadarOpus are encrypted.

-Attention: If you would restore an older RadarOpus backup it will ask for the (previous) password that was used at that time.
-Make sure you always note your passwords for a while, and keep them in a safe place.
+Attention: If you would restore an older RadarOpus backup it will ask for the password that was used at that time.
+Make sure you keep your passwords for as for a while in a safe place.

-You may skip the creation of an account if you want, but only for a limited time with the button: No, remind me later.
+You may skip the creation of an account for a limited time, with: No, remind me later.

-You can change your password at any time in RadarOpus via the menu bar: Tools, User account.
+You can change your password at any time via the menu Tools, User account.

-Step 2: Creating an account

-If you do select "Yes, create an account now".
+Step 2: Creating an account RadarOpus & Clificol If you do select "Yes, create an account now".